17.5. The deferment process where the Registrar may grant deferment on their own initiative

 Date Published

-5.1 Where an appeal or application to the Administrative Appeals Tribunal (AAT) is pending
+5.1 Where time is allowed for an appeal to a court or an application to the Administrative Review Tribunal (ART) for review

-5.3 Where the applicant has died
+5.4 Where the applicant has died

-5.3.1 Where the Registrar is notified that the applicant has died and that this forms an impediment to the finalisation of the application, the Registrar will generally grant a deferment of acceptance of up to twelve months depending on the circumstances of the case.
+5.4.1 Where the Registrar is notified that the applicant has died and that this will prevent the application being finalised within a reasonable time, the Registrar will generally grant a deferment of acceptance of up to twelve months, depending on the circumstances of the case.

-5.4 Where an application for a certification trade mark has been sent to the Australian Competition and Consumer Commission (ACCC)
+5.5 Where an application for a certification trade mark has been sent to the Australian Competition and Consumer Commission (ACCC)

 Amended Reasons